List of Fantasy Boys contestants: Second Semester – Visual Mission (Episode 3–4)

-For the second semester, Jang Woo-young served as the main producer.
+For the second semester, Jang Wooyoung served as the main producer.

 A pre-mission 'Fashion Runway' will decide which member of each team will have the first heart fluttering part.
 Each team will stand on the runway and be given time to show off their charms.
 The boy who gets his photo taken the most by the Fantasy Makers will be assigned the first heart fluttering part for their team.

 The second heart fluttering part will be assigned by the producers during the interim check.

 The first place of each team will receive a benefit of 2,000 points.